ingolemo/python-lenses/readme.md

 	>>> both_first = lens([[0, 1], [2, 3]]).both_()[0]
 	>>> both_first.get_all()
-	(0, 2)
+	[0, 2]
 	>>> both_first + 10
 	[[10, 1], [12, 3]]

 Traversals can also be composed with other traversals just fine.
 They will simply increase the number of foci targeted.
-Note that `get_all` returns a flat tuple of foci; none of the structure of the state is preserved.
+Note that `get_all` returns a flat list of foci; none of the structure of the state is preserved.

 	>>> both_twice = lens([[0, 1], [2, 3]]).both_().both_()
 	>>> both_twice.get_all()
-	(0, 1, 2, 3)
+	[0, 1, 2, 3]
 	>>> both_twice + 10
 	[[10, 11], [12, 13]]